• Skip to primary navigation

 • Recipe

-If you’ve ever had Lotus Biscoff cookies, you know just how delicious and incredibly addicting they are.
-Now, imagine their sweet spiced flavor in a creamy cookie butter spread, and you’re in heaven.
+If you’ve ever had Biscoff cookies, you know just how delicious and incredibly addicting they are.
+Now, imagine their sweet, spiced flavor in a creamy cookie butter spread, and you’re in heaven.
 Needless to say, the addition of Biscoff cookie butter to pretty much any dessert will only make it better.

 lotus-biscoff-blondies.

-Why You’ll Love This Recipe
+Why You’ll Love These Blondies

-• From start to finish it takes less than an hour to make
+• From start to finish, it takes less than an hour to make

 Let's get down to the basics!
 Here are the simple ingredients you need to whip up these tasty Biscoff blondies: